Qomo-CHENG/GeneralizedCM/README.md

 The optimal codes are given in **[Tab.
 II](https://nbviewer.jupyter.org/github/Qomo-CHENG/GeneralizedCM/blob/master/python/optimal_codes_sss_3_1_8b.ipynb)** in Section 2.

-An information-theoretic investigation (by mutual information) of all codes for (3,1)-SSS based polynomial masking are shown below.
+An information-theoretic investigation (by mutual information) of seven codes for (3,1)-SSS based polynomial masking are shown below.
 Note that one of the three optimal codes is the black curve in Fig. 4.
 <div class="img-wrap" style="text-align:center">
 <img src="./figs/gcm_optimal_codes_SSS.png" width="768">
 </div>